 Prep Tips & Notes

-- For garlic, you can use garlic cloves or minced garlic like we did.
+- Garlic: You can either use garlic cloves or minced garlic like we did.
 I find that a pinch of minced garlic is usually less “spicy” than whole cloves.

-- If you like spicy pickles, try adding a pinch of red pepper flakes to your jars.
+- Make Them Spicy: If you like spicy pickles, try adding a pinch of red pepper flakes to your jars.

 Frequently Asked Questions